 The breakdown by type of high school is as follows:

 Most People Who Get Accepted Choose to Attend

-Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 54% last year.
+Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 49% last year, down from 54% the previous year.
 For comparison, schools like Stanford, Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Duke finished just behind schools like Northwestern Notre Dame, and Dartmouth in this category.
+Duke finished just behind schools like Northwestern, Notre Dame, and Dartmouth in this category.

 How Duke Rates Applicants